explore-meps/meps-wiki/README.md

 # Explore-MEPS

-This Repository is intended for researchers who would like to explore the [Medical Expenditure Panel Survey](https://www.meps.ahrq.gov/mepsweb/index.jsp) (MEPS) using Python.
+This repository is intended for researchers who would like to explore the [Medical Expenditure Panel Survey](https://www.meps.ahrq.gov/mepsweb/index.jsp) (MEPS) using Python.

 ## Why?